ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 Besides the list view, an administrator can also view the detail of a Registration Center by clinking on a Center Name in the List view.
 This Detail view shows all the details of a Registration Center in all the country configured languages.

+The Registration Center List View Screen is built using a templatized approach.
+Please refer [Section 6.2](#62-view-master-data-for-each-table) below for more details.

 #### 5.1.2 Create Center
 An Admin can create a Center by providing necessary mandatory details.
 A Center needs to be created in both configured Primary and Secondary language.
 Although the Portal will allow creation of a Center in only primary language but will not allow activation of that Center until data for that Center is not updated for all the languages.